Tips for successful renovation project:

 Here, I will explain the steps one could take toward a renovation job with minimal risks.
 There are challenges in each project, and in order to deal with them in the proper manner requires patience and knowledge.
 I hope the following will help you to get the necessary knowledge and confidence for your next project.

 1- Identify your needs and write them down.
-Writing down or drawing a plan will help you memorize the changes you wish to implement and present it to the potential contractor for quotation.
+Writing down or drawing a plan will help you memorize the changes you wish to implement and present it to the potential contractor for a quotation.

-- If you are the kind of person who wants to do things by himself or herself, all you have to do is to buy the material for the best price, get the tools and roll-up your sleeves.
+- If you are the kind of person who wants to do things by himself or herself, all you have to do is to buy the material for the best price, get the tools and roll up your sleeves.
 You might as well call up some friends to give you a hand.
 Either you’ll be proud of your work after it’s done, or you’ll get tired and will hire a contractor midway through.

 Choose a contractor:

-You can find a contractor from many different sources: phone books, Google, online directories, websites offering leads, word of mouth, mail in advertisements, offers and so on.
-But remember to interview them face to face and make sure they are on-time in their interview and sharp about the scope of work.
+You can find a contractor from many different sources: phone books, Google, online directories, websites offering leads, word of mouth, mail-in advertisements, offers and so on.
+But remember to interview them face to face and make sure they are on time in their interview and sharp about the scope of work.

-Explain to the candidate contractors about what is in your mind and listen to what they propose.
+Explain to the candidate contractors what is in your mind and listen to what they propose.
 Each person has different ways of doing things, some could fit your job, some not.
-What is common in this industry is that everybody wants to criticize others for faulty workmanship in order to keep themselves ahead of competition.
+What is common in this industry is that everybody wants to criticize others for faulty workmanship in order to keep themselves ahead of the competition.
 You be the judge and choose the one you feel has the most experience.
 Please don’t hire the least expensive contractor unless s/he gives you a valid reason why his price is the lowest.

-When you receive the quotes from different contractors, make sure their work, material and designs are same and compare them accordingly.
+When you receive quotes from different contractors, make sure their work, material and designs are the same and compare them accordingly.

 The scope of work and finishing materials have to be discussed and recorded in the contract.